chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Using dplyr::full_join to join two datasets at a time

-Let's start with a manual, naive approach of joining our datasets one by one
+Let's start with a manual, naive approach of joining our datasets one-by-one

 This approach chains the output of each join statement as input for each subsequent join, incrementally building our dataset